Operating surplus

 Operating surplus is an accounting concept used in national accounts statistics (such as United Nations System of National Accounts (UNSNA)) and in corporate and government accounts.
 It is the balancing item of the Generation of Income Account in the UNSNA.
 It may be used in macro-economics as a proxy for total pre-tax profit income, although entrepreneurial income may provide a better measure of business profits.
 According to the 2008 SNA, it is the measure of the surplus accruing from production before deducting property income, e.g., land rent and interest.

 Operating surplus is a component of value added and GDP.
 The term "mixed income" is used when operating surplus cannot be distinguished from wage income, for example, in the case of sole proprietorships.
 Most of operating surplus will normally consist of gross profit income.
-In principle, it includes the (separately itemised) increase in the value of output inventories held, with or without a valuation adjustment reflecting average prices during the accounting period.
+In principle, it includes the (separately itemised) increase in the value of output inventories held, with or without a valuation adjustment reflecting average prices during the accounting of the given period of time.

 Operating surplus therefore does not necessarily refer to all gross profit income realized in an economy.
 Profits are also realized from all kinds of property transactions which do not involve new production, such as capital gains, and net profits are often also received from foreign countries or paid to foreign countries.
 In addition, many profits arising from the use of natural resources, land, and financial assets (in the form of interest income) will not be included.